|Always keep an open mind. This will

 Always accept transfers to other areas of the business as long as they are a step in the right direction.
 In other words, it provides you with new learning opportunities with different or more advanced equipment.
 At the very least it will build a good resume for you when it comes time for a promotion or change of employer.

-If there is an opportunity for you to do something new and learn something new related to Stationary Engineering, go for it!
+If there is an opportunity for you to do something new and learn something new, go for it!
 Be the first to ask for the new job at your plant when it comes up.
-Be the first to stick up your hand if there is a special project for equipment installation and commissioning or even decommissioning.
+Be the first to stick up your hand if there is a special project for equipment installation and commissioning.
 If they have ideas about cross training be the first in line.
 If there is a committee formed to deal with and resolve problems at the plant, be on it.
-All these will broaden your horizons by expanding your experience base.
+All these will broaden your horizons.
 And when it comes time to ask some one to work some overtime you will be one of the first asked.
-Overtime is usually double time and if its on a statutory holiday you could get quadruple time depending on what part of the world you work in.
+Overtime is usually double time and if its on a statutory holiday you could get quadruple time depending what part of the world you work in.
 That's the process where you start to bring in the big bucks.
-That's where Stationary Engineers make their six figure income year after year.
+That's where I made my six figure income year after year.

 Bouncing around to different areas, jobs and projects allows you to meet new faces and to network.
 This opens up the door to greater growth and financial reward in your organization.
-The more you know, the more valuable you become to the people you work first hand with, your boss, to yourself and to other potential employers if you decide to move on to greener pastures at some time for what ever reasons.
+The more you know, the more valuable you become to your boss, to yourself and to other potential employers if you decide to move on to greener pastures at some time for what ever reasons.

-What benefits you,__ also benefits your employer, so never feel squeamish about being aggressive in pursuing new work experiences and training as a Stationary Engineer.
+What benefits you also benefits your employer, so never feel squeamish about being aggressive in pursuing new work experiences and training.

 Other things to consider are, if you are going for a job either in the company or outside the company, always talk to the people you will be working with.
-Talk to the other Stationary Engineers, the guys you are going to be working with closely.
+Talk to the other operators, the guys you are going to be working with closely.
 They can give you the inside story.
-Its pays to do a little recon.
-Consider your recon could allowed you to get exactly what you want in a power play situation.
-An operator working at a plant you want to transfer is of value to you to team up with, as what you want reinforces what he wants.
-You and he review management's position and their options and realized you two have the negotiating advantage, so you two develop your strategy, stick to your guns and you both get what you were looking for.
+Its paid off a number of times for me.
+Once it saved me from taking a bad job.
+Another time it allowed me to get exactly what I wanted in a power play situation.
+An operator working at the plant I wanted to transfer to teamed up with me, as what I wanted reinforced what he wanted.
+We reviewed management's position and their options and realized we had the negotiating advantage, so we developed our strategy, stuck to our guns and we both got what we were looking for.
 It can be a game of chess at times.
-Always do recognizance as best you can in a discrete fashion.
+Always do recognizance.
 If pays big dividends.

-Competition is tough in middle management and few make it beyond that point unless they are true workaholics and put in 12 plus hour days, 6 to 7 days a week.
+Competition is tough in middle management and few make it beyond that point unless they are true workaholics and put in 12 hour days 6 to 7 days a week.
 Many of these types never have a decent home life and some are down right miserable and treat their subordinates the same way.
 It takes a rare and strong individual to keep an even keel when sailing through these waters.
-There are rare people who can do it and do it well.

 Even if you are not the workaholic type, getting involved in middle management in a large corporation can soon have you towing the line of the standard culture of that business.
 Often your survival instinct will kick in causing you to do what is necessary to survive amongst the wolves.
 The culture will manipulate your mind and your value system.
 Then, before you know it, you are one of them.
 You’ve gone to the dark side.
 So know what's in store before you make the leap to management.
 You'll be a happier person for it.